Song Translation & Meaning

 Y ligar un novio…

-Now that you know the lyrics, now go learn the steps to the Macarena dance.
-You’ll thank us the next time you are at an uncomfortable wedding or ceremony.
+Now that you know the lyrics, it's time to move!
+Go learn the steps to the Macarena dance.

 Frequently Asked Questions